Spring 2020 Update for Prospective Students

 We know your college search process right now looks very different than you imagined and that you may have some questions.
 We hope the information gathered here provides you with some reassurance.

 Please be assured that Columbia Undergraduate Admissions fully supports the pedagogical and administrative decisions your school may make in order to assist your community through this crisis.
-For example, pass/fail marks or alternative grading methods in lieu of letter or numerical grades this spring will be accommodated with no disadvantage when we review applicants' transcripts next year and beyond.
+For example, pass/fail marks or alternative grading methods in lieu of letter or numerical grades from Spring 2020 will be accommodated with no disadvantage when we review applicants' transcripts next year and beyond.

 Extracurricular Activities and Summer Pursuits

 Testing options around the world have been affected.
 We remain committed to our holistic and contextual review process that considers the individual circumstances that shape each applicant's journey.
-Columbia does not require SAT Subject Tests or Advanced Placement exams, and students are at no disadvantage in our process if they do not submit scores from these tests.
-Please note that we accept SAT and ACT scores from November test dates for Early Decision applicants and scores from December test dates for Regular Decision applicants.
+Columbia will be test-optional for the 2020-2021 application cycle, and students are at no disadvantage in our process if they do not submit scores from these tests.

 Columbia remains committed to our need-based financial aid program, which seeks to ensure that students from all backgrounds can attend Columbia.
 We meet the full demonstrated need of all admitted first-year applicants for all four years of study and do so without loans.
 Anticipate your college costs with Columbia's MyinTuition Quick College Cost Estimator, which can also help you estimate your eligibility for need-based scholarships.